 Traumatic brain injury (TBI) leads to nearly 30% of all injury deaths according to the Centers for Disease Control and Prevention (CDC).
 The CDC also reports over 1.3 million emergency room visits and 275,000 hospitalizations due to brain injury.
 The Montana Department of Public Health and Human Services refers to brain injuries as a serious public health problem.

-If you have suffered a severed head or brain injury, the attorneys of Kovacich Snipes, P.C. understand the complex legal battle to get compensation and can help you navigate through the process to maximize your chance of success.
+If you have suffered a severe head or brain injury, the Great Falls traumatic brain injury lawyer of Kovacich Snipes, P.C. understand the complex legal battle to get compensation and can help you navigate through the process to maximize your chance of success.
 Kovacich Snipes, P.C. are the attorneys you can trust in Great Falls, Montana when you or someone you love has been the victim of a head or brain injury.
 Our attorneys have a track record of getting clients the maximum amount of compensation possible.

 A head injury is any injury to the skull.
 The skull protects and shields the brain from damage, and an accident may damage the very structure that protects the brain.
 You may fracture your skull or bruise your head without sustaining any damage to your brain.
 A brain injury occurs when an incident jostles the brain inside the skull or an object penetrates the skull to damage the brain as well.

 A brain injury is anything that damages the brain.
 Brain injury can result from poisoning, from drug use, even from certain diseases.
 A traumatic brain injury results from an external force.
 When an object strikes the head, or the head violently strikes another object, a traumatic brain injury may result from the impact.